-Ensuring these products are also low in saturated fat is of high importance to the target consumers as they will be invested in lowering cholesterol and the relationship between saturated fat intake to blood cholesterol.
-No more than 0.75 g saturated fatty acids per 100 mL is consistent with the conditions for a 'low saturated fatty acid' claim (see the table to section 4-3).
+Ensuring these products are also low in saturated fat is of high importance to the target consumers as they will be invested in lowering cholesterol and understanding the relationship between saturated fat intake to blood cholesterol.
+No more than 0.75 g saturated fatty acids per 100 mL is consistent with the conditions for a 'low saturated fatty acid' claim (see the table to section 4-3 of Schedule 4).
 It is also consistent with the requirement for a dietary context statement to the effect of a 'diet low in saturated fat' to be included with a health claim about plant sterols and blood cholesterol (as required by Schedule 4, see Section 1.3.2 above).
-It will also be mandatory for saturated fatty acids levels to be stated on the nutrition information panel of the product (see Section 2.2.3 of the report below).
+It will also be mandatory for saturated fatty acids levels to be stated on the nutrition information panel of the product (see Section 2.3.3 of the report below).

-FSANZ also considered a limit on the sugar content, however given the costs associated with the addition of plant sterols it seems highly likely that products with added plant sterols will carry a health claim and in turn will need to meet the NPSC which already takes into account sugar content.
+FSANZ also considered a limit on the sugar content.
+Given the costs associated with adding plant sterols to products it seems highly likely they will carry a health claim and in turn will need to meet the NPSC which already takes into account sugar content.
 The NPSC is a nutrient profiling system used in Australia and New Zealand to determine whether a food is suitable to make a health claim, based on its nutrient profile.
 Only products that meet the NPSC would be eligible to make health claims regarding plant sterols.
+Further detail about why a limit on sugar content was not imposed is included in Table 1 in Section 2.1 above.

-In summary, FSANZ considers the food matrix and nutrient criteria specified above to be appropriate for plant-based milk alternatives containing added plants sterols.
+In summary, FSANZ considered the food matrix and nutrient criteria specified above to be appropriate for plant-based milk alternatives containing added plants sterols.

-2.2.3 Labelling relating to foods containing added plant sterols
+2.3.3 Labelling relating to foods containing added plant sterols

-The existing requirements in the Code for the labelling and advertising of foods containing added plants sterols (refer Section 1.3) would apply to plant-based milk alternatives containing added plant sterols.
+The existing requirements in the Code for the labelling and advertising of foods containing added plants sterols (refer Section 1.3) will apply to plant-based milk alternatives containing added plant sterols.